voedger/voedger-internals/README.md

 # Introduction

-This documentation provides a detailed overview of the design and architecture of the Voedger platform from a technical perspective.
+This documentation provides a detailed overview of the internal design and architecture of the Voedger platform.

 For user-focused documentation and guidance on using the Voedger platform, please visit [here](https://docs.voedger.io/).